Above - 8 inch plates by Tony Morris

 Above - wall plaque by Tony Morris and, unusually, incorporating Tony's initials as part of the design.
 The design was inspired by the sculptures of Eduardo Paolozzi who created animal presences ('frogs') in the 1950's by an accumulation of objects and detail including piano parts.
 The Tony Morris design shows a piano with four legs but the overall effect is that of an animal.

 Above - Corfe Castle in Dorset.
-Left - by Tony Morris, the right hand plate unsigned.
+Right, by Tony Morris, the left hand plate unsigned.

 P1040016.JPG